 While most NLP libraries are perfectly well equipped to deal with this, I often find myself chaining various bash commands/tools to manage these types of corpora.

 Often, I don’t want or need the ‘overhead’ of fully fledged text-processing suites, but just a simple tool to deal with large amounts of text files.
-One of the most common, most trivial, and most boring tasks is aggregating various text files based on some criteria, e.g. content or length.
+One of the most common, most trivial, and most boring tasks is aggregating various text files based on some criteria, for example, content or length.
+Also, sometimes I want to quickly draw a random sample of files.

 While this task has been solved over and over, I recently decided to put my own tooling (basically a couple of Python scripts) into a small library that would work just the way I need it to work.
 Ultimately, I just needed a tool that would take a folder filled with text files and aggregate these files into one.